logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/running-tests-under-on-premises-tfs/uploading-testarchitect-test-results/automatically-uploading-testarchitect-test-results-to-tfs.md

     -   **Automatically compress result\(s\) if file size \> KB**: Upload the result as a compressed \(zipped\) HTML file if the file exceeds the specified size.
 Otherwise, upload the result as an uncompressed HTML file.
     ![](/images/TA_Help/Images/ug_MTM_upload_results_automatic_attachment_type.png)

-9. To upload results as an HTML with your own view layout, select the **Apply customized XSLT template** check box, and then choose a location of your customized XSLT template.
+9.  **Optional:** To upload results as an HTML with your own view layout, select the **Apply customized XSLT template** check box, and then choose a location of your customized XSLT template.

     ![](/images/TA_Help/Images/ug_MTM_upload_results_HTML_layout.png)